Capoala/Capoala.CmdLine/README.md

 ## Defining rules and restrictions.

 The `ICommandLineRestriction<T>` interface provides an easy way to create re-usable restrictions and rule-sets.
-Built direclty into the framework are common, default restrictions that provide a quick and clear way of defining these rules.
+Built directly into the framework are common, default restrictions that provide a quick and clear way of defining these rules.

 The following example shows how to:

 1. Enforce that unknown arguments are not allowed.
 2. Ensure that at least one argument be supplied.
-3. Ensure that both `InFilePath` and `OutFilePath` have one paramter.
+3. Ensure that both `InFilePath` and `OutFilePath` have one parameter.

 ```csharp
 ICommandLineRestriction<CommandLineViolation> NoUnknownArgs